 How to get the majestic paradise of Mua Cave from Hanoi

 Mua Cave is located on the foot of the Mua Mountain that lies approximately 100 km south of Hanoi.
 It is easy to arrive here by taking a 2-hour trip by car, bus, coach, motorbike or even boarding a train from Hanoi.
 Moreover, If you are enjoying your North Vietnam tours in Halong, you will travel nearly 200 km to get the Cave.

-The price for taking coach is about VND65,000 (approx US$3) from My Dinh or Giap Bat station.
+The price for taking coach is about VND90,000-100,000 (approx US$4) from Giap Bat station.
 Another option suggested is you can book a ticket of the shuttle bus, private limousine car at The Sinh Tourist, Futabus, Interbuslines, etc. The ticket price is higher but more convenient.

 You can take a train to Ninh Binh at Hanoi Station (120 Le Duan street).
 The train starts daily at 6.00 – 6.15 am and arrive at Ninh Binh station after 2 hours.
 From there, you can take a taxi to Mua Cave.

 For staying, you can choose to stay at the Mua Caves Ecolodge with great accommodations and service or some lovely local homestay in the area.
 On the other hand, the Ecolodge also provides other options such as villas for a big group guest.
 With its rural landscape, Mua Cave reflects the image of an authentic North Vietnam village.
 Its tile-roofed houses, green bamboo hedges, lush paddy fields, and cultivated vegetable gardens bring a peaceful and slow lifestyle; which would be wonderful for those who is seeking for a relaxing stay.
 Staying here, travelers have a chance to discover authentic Tonkin citizens life and to learn more about green and cultural tourism; that will be one of the memorable things in Vietnam tours.